offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 `{bm} /(FreeCAD\/Part Design Workbench\/Features)_TOPIC/i`

-The subsections below detail feature types !!supported!! by the Part Design workbench.
-Most features present a Preview pane during creation.
+The subsections below detail feature_FC types !!supported!! by the Part Design workbench_FC.
+Most features_FC present a Preview pane during creation.

 ![FreeCAD Part Design workbench preview pane](freecad_part_design_preview_pane.png)

-* **Show preview overlay**: Presents a see-through overlay of what the feature looks like as parameters are being manipulated.
+* **Show preview overlay**: Presents a see-through overlay of what the feature_FC looks like as parameters are being manipulated.
-* **Show final result**: Presents what the feature looks like as parameters are being manipulated.
+* **Show final result**: Presents what the feature_FC looks like as parameters are being manipulated.

 Creation may also insert gizmos during creation that mirror parameters of whatever is being created.
 The example below has a arrow gizmo to control the depth parameter.